 Exciting Apex Legends announcements stole much of the limelight at the annual EA Play event this year, confirming not just the arrival of a new legend and weapon, but we finally have a release date for Season 2 as well.

 The first season of Apex Legends was a bit of a mystery in terms of release date, with players only knowing the day before it started that it was coming.

-The Season 1 Battle Pass costs 950 Apex Coins, but if players play their cards right, they will be able to purchase future Battle Passes for free.
+The Season 1 Battle Pass costs 950 Apex Coins, but if players play their cards right, they may be able to purchase future Battle Passes for free.

-Season 1’s Battle Pass gives players 1,000 Apex Coins simply by ranking up, therefore it should be enough so to purchase the future passes with the in-game currency, provided it costs the same 950 coins.
+Season 1’s Battle Pass gives players 1,000 Apex Coins simply by ranking up.
+Therefore, there’s a chance that many people will have already racked up enough to purchase the future pass with the in-game currency, provided it costs the same 950 coins.

 With many fans rather underwhelmed by the previous Battle Pass and the content of Season 1, they will be hoping that Respawn deliver a more exciting package this time around.
 From the announcements made at EA Play, though, it’s fair to say that the hype is building already.

 Last updated on June 11, 2019 at 6:00am (EST).